 Social media (Instagram, Snap chat, YouTube, etc) have become an integral part of our lives.
+In this blog post we will share a few math and social media activities that could be done in class or at home.

 Kids use social media from an early age: from watching toddler videos on YouTube to sharing memes on Instagram in their teens.